 Medical staff will carry out tests to find out if you have had a heart attack.
 These include blood tests to measure the amount of certain proteins in your blood, and an ECG (electrocardiogram) to show the amount of damage to your heart muscle and where the damage is.

-These tests should be carried out as soon as possible so you can receive the right sort of treatment for your circumstances.
+These tests should be carried out as soon as possible so that you can receive the right sort of treatment for your circumstances.
 Early treatment of a heart attack is important to get the blood flowing to the affected part of the heart again and limit the amount of damage to your heart muscle.

 The main types of treatment include:

 After a heart attack, it is likely you will stay in hospital for around 3-5 days so your condition can be stabilised and monitored.